Finding a Match

 FRANK DUVENECK’S LATER YEARS

 During the later part of his life, he spent summers visiting his son in Boston and teaching art classes in Gloucester, Massachusetts.
 He played a major role in transforming Gloucester into an art colony, and attracting other major American painters to work there.
 He encouraged his students to paint outdoors and to focus on capturing the effects of light and atmosphere on the landscape, which became hallmarks of the American Impressionist style.
-Duveneck’s role in luring such gifted painters to this spot has been largely passed over, despite the extensive scholarly literature on his work.
+Duveneck’s role in luring painters to this spot has been largely passed over, despite the extensive scholarly literature on his work.
+Over a period of nearly twenty Gloucester Summers, Duveneck produced about one hundred impressionistic Gloucester paintings.
+Interestingly, he did not publicly exhibit these works or put them up for sale, and he continued to execute portrait commissions.
+Because many Duveneck artworks produced during this time stayed in private hands and evaded the public eye, it proved difficult for me to find evidence of similar works to compare to the painting in question.

 CLUES

-My ongoing research provided me with few clues.
+My ongoing research over several years yielded few clues.
 I had little to compare this painting that could point it to the region or the time period or, in fact, the artist.
-I wanted to find out about the work Duveneck was producing in the early 1900’s.
-I wanted to find examples of paintings unquestionably painted by Duveneck’s hand that were painted in this region and during this time.
+I wanted to find out about the work Duveneck was producing in the early 1900’s; to to find examples of paintings unquestionably painted by Duveneck’s hand that were painted in this region and during this time.

 The portrait painting of Ruth Maurer was examined by Dr. Julie Aronson, Curator of American Paintings, Sculpture and Drawings at the Cincinnati Art Museum to see if she could recognize the hand of the artist in the painting.
 She deemed it "quite plausible" that it was a Duveneck but not conclusively so.